On the symplectic cohomology of log Calabi-Yau surfaces: Symplectic cohomology and holomorphic curves

 The rough idea is that we can work either with a quadratic Hamiltonian $H^Q$, or with a family of linear Hamiltonians $\{H^m\}$, and take the limit as $m$ goes to infinity to eliminate the dependence on $m$.
 To explain the latter version, let $m \in \R$ be a number so that all 1-periodic orbits of $X_{H^m}$ lie in a compact subset of $M$.
 Equivalently, we require that $m$ is not equal to the period of any Reeb orbit in the contact hypersurface $\{\rho = 0\}$.
 Let $J$ be a compatible almost complex structure that is cylindrical for large $\rho$.

 Take a time-dependent perturbation $K :S^1\times M \to \R$ of $H^m$ such that $K(t,x) = H^m(x)$ for $x$ outside a compact subset of $M$, which is such that all the 1-periodic orbits of $X_K$ are non-degenerate.
 These 1-periodic orbits form a basis of the cochain complex $CF^*(H^m)$.
+This complex receives a $\Z$-grading by Conley-Zehnder index as soon as we pick a trivialization of the canonical bundle $\Lambda^n_\C TM$, and homotopic trivializations produce the same grading.

 The differential $d$, of degree $1$, is defined as follows.
-Take a time-dependent family of almost complex structures $J(t,x)$ that are equal to the given cylindrical $J(x)$ outside of a compact subset, which is chosen so as to make the moduli space of Floer trajectories regular.
+Take a time-dependent family of compatible almost complex structures $J(t,x)$ that are equal to the given cylindrical $J(x)$ outside of a compact subset, which is chosen so as to make the moduli space of Floer trajectories regular.
 This is the moduli space of inhomogeneous pseudo-holomorphic maps $u(s,t): \R \times S^1\to M$ satisfying the equation

 where $\gamma_\pm$ are generators of $CF^*(H^m)$.
 The signed count of solutions to this equation (modulo the $\R$-translation action that shifts the coordinate $s$ on the domain) yields the coefficient of $\gamma_-$ in $d(\gamma_+)$.
 The cohomology of this cochain complex is the Floer cohomology $HF^*(H^m)$.